cs3110/textbook/mut/refs.md

 constructor here.
 Much like `list` and `option` are type constructors, so is `ref`.
 A `t ref`, for any type `t`, is a reference to a memory location that is guaranteed to contain a value of type `t`.
-As usual we should read should a type from right to left:  `t ref` means a reference to a `t`.
+As usual we should read a type from right to left:  `t ref` means a reference to a `t`.
 The second part of the response shows us the contents of the memory location.
 Indeed, the contents have been initialized to `0`.